-One of the reasons the Portuguese and Spanish left have won recent elections there is that they campaigned against the austerity policies of the right.
+One of the reasons the Portuguese and Spanish left have won elections is that they campaigned against the austerity policies of the right.
 Germany could spend more generously on pensions and welfare, and the former East still lags behind the West, but middle-income Germans don’t typically respond well to big tax and spending promises.

-Another argument against an Iberian strategy is that Germany’s Social Democrats have lost voters not just to the Greens but to the Christian Democrats, who, under Merkel, have occupied the center.
+Another argument against an Iberian strategy is that Germany’s Social Democrats have lost voters not just to the Greens but to the Christian Democrats, who, under Angela Merkel, have occupied the center.

 Coalitions with the far left tend to produce policies that alienate precisely those voters.
 In Bremen, for example, the SPD legislated to ban cars from the medieval inner city by 2030 and close the city-state’s only coal-fired power station.